ziadgghanem/coursebook/algebraic_topology.md

 ### paths and homotopy

-A path in a space $X$ is a continuous map $f:I \rightarrow X$ two paths are said to be homotopic if one can be continuously deforrmed to the other with endpoints fixed.
+A path in a space $X$ is a continuous map $f:I \rightarrow X$

+Two paths $f,g$ are said to be homotopic, denoted $f \simeq g$, if one can be continuously deforrmed to the other with endpoints fixed.

 We define a homotopy of paths as the family of maps $f_t:I \rightarrow X$ such that
 1. $f_t(0) = x_0$ and $f_t(1) = x_1$ for all $t \in I$